 What’s the point in ranking in the top 10 of google if no one will buy once they get to your website?

 The significance of great content cannot be understated, especially in an oversaturated marketplace.
 The balance of context and Keywords need to be struck and the format must lead towards conversions in one form or another.
-Whether it being developing awareness or making the sale.
+Whether it is developing awareness or making the sale.

 [Also read our guide of Everything you need to know about Conversion Rate Optimisation]